Jelizaveta2002/library/README.md

 # Setting up Frontend

 For frontend I chose Vue.js.
-To run frontend you need to open file "library_frontend" and run command "npm run serve"
+To run frontend you need to open file "library_frontend" and run command "npm install" and then "npm run serve"

 ## Backend